How to negotiate the home price after a home inspection

 You can realistically negotiate for anything after a home inspection, but getting the seller to agree to your terms is the real trick.
 You will need plenty of evidence such as pictures and repair estimates, as often a seller will actually be unaware of the defect in question.
 Don’t assume the seller was aware of the issue and hiding it, as it’s possible to live in a house for years and be completely unaware of some of the underlying defects.

 Do sellers have to fix everything on home inspections?

-Normally, no. Outside of FHA transactions (and certain limited States) a seller is not contractually obligated to fix anything after a home inspection, and we would always advise caution when letting a seller handle repairs.
-Do you think they will get the best, most reliable contractor to do the work, or the cheapest bid they can find?
-We think the letter, which is why we always recommend negotiating for a repair credit instead.
+Normally, no. Outside of FHA transactions (and certain limited States), a seller is not contractually obligated to fix anything after a home inspection, and we would always advise caution when letting a seller handle repairs.
+Do you think they will get the best, most reliable contractor to do the work or the cheapest bid they can find?
+We think that the latter, which is why we always recommend negotiating for a repair credit instead.